gramineproject/gramine/Documentation/gramine-users.rst

 - `JD Cloud <https://www.jdcloud.com/>`__ is experimenting with Gramine for several solutions.

+- `Super Protocol <https://www.superprotocol.com/>`__ combines the benefits of both Trusted Execution Environment (TEE) technology and blockchain to offer a global, decentralized, unstoppable "super cloud".
+It enables easy deployment of a wide range of workloads - a rich ecosystem of interoperable solutions and services, including databases, web services, ready-to-use applications, confidential data sources, and much more.
+Super Protocol takes advantage of the open-source Gramine library OS, which works in conjunction with Intel SGX to provide additional security benefits in Linux environments.

+  It is worth noting that Super Protocol enables software developers to offer their products and services on an open platform, while better protecting their code from unauthorized access and modification.
+With SP marketplace, software developers gain a direct sales channel to consumers and can quickly scale solutions to meet client needs.

 - `Tencent Cloud <https://intl.cloud.tencent.com/>`__ relies on Gramine to implement several SGX-based solutions by running unmodified Linux applications.
 One example is the recent launch of the Tencent Cloud